nap2000/docs/tasks-api.rst

   Notes:

+    #. tg_id is the task group id within which the task will be created.
+You can get the id of task groups using the API to list these.
     #. survey_ident identifies the survey that will be used to complete the task.
 You may see the deprecated integer value form_id sometimes also used for this purpose, avoid it if you have the survey identifier.

   **Example request 2**: